-Whether you child is looking for a challenge, feeding a cinematic passion, or even beginning his or her first steps in the digital realm, options abound for each.
+Whether your child is looking for a challenge, feeding a cinematic passion, or even taking his or her first steps in the digital realm, there are tons of great options available.

-But first, an explainer: A game’s rating system only tells so much.
+But first, an explainer: A game’s ESRB rating only touches on how appropriate for kids its content is vis-à-vis sex and violence.
+What’s also important is picking a game that’s a good fit for a young gamer’s skill level.
 Some games have complexity great for the middle ages.
 Others cover a range of skill levels, allowing younger children to have fun while older kids can pursue its secrets and, ultimately, its mastery.
 And a few are a great first step for a first-time gamer.
-For this reason, we selected games that received the Everyone ranking from the industry-leading Entertainment Software Rating Board.

 See more: Best PS4 Games for Kids and Parents

-Rest assured all of these include only family-friendly content.
-But once that baseline is established, we break down each, offering recommendations for the year’s best and for whom they’ll most appeal.
+All of these games have an Everyone or Everyone 10+ rating from the ESRB, so you can rest assured that all they include only family-friendly content.
+But once that baseline is established, we break down each, offering guidance on the kinds of gamers to whom they’ll most appeal.

 The latest from the Mario universe, Yoshi's Crafted World, released at the end of March, is an all-ages game that’s predestined to become a favorite.
 This plane-shifting 2D-style platform game hearkens back to the Super Mario Worlds of yore, but with full use of the Switch’s fully modern tech.

 Pros: YCW has the same deceptively simple gameplay that launched the modern franchise on the Nintendo Entertainment System: a series of jumps and traverses across obstacles while avoiding or stomping on baddies.
 Old vets like you will instantly recognize its charming style.
 But where this Nintendo Switch game differs is through certain three-dimensional elements, which allow you to move through the backgrounds, opening up multiple planes for exploration.
 There’s not so much new that heritage players can’t have fun, while youngsters will be sucked into its magnetic world.